 This winter Eloise Butler again traveled to the East Coast to visit her relatives, as had been her custom since she retired from teaching in 1911.
 Her residence was at 20 Murray Hill Rd, Malden, Mass.

 In January she writes to Bill and Martha Crone about her Christmas activities and a letter from Theodore Wirth about the wonderful Winter in Minneapolis.
-Eloise relates that the Winter in Mass. is the coldest since 1885 and she longs to back in Minneapolis to be outside all day.
+Eloise relates that the Winter in Mass. is the coldest since 1885 and she longs to back in Minneapolis where she can be outside all day.
 (1)

 In late March she returned to her rented quarters at the residence of John and Susan Babcock at 227 Xerxes Ave. from where she could walk to the Garden.